 Another common condition in the third trimester is Carpal tunnel Syndrome caused by fluid retention.
-This puts pressure on the nerves in the forearms and caused numbness and pain.
+This puts pressure on the nerves in the forearms and causes numbness and pain.

-For all these conditions, Acupuncture can help reduce the discomfort and often provide some relief, so the last few months of pregnancy are more manageable.
+For all these conditions, Acupuncture may help reduce the discomfort and often provide some relief, so the last few months of pregnancy are more manageable.